onewheeltom/gameboy_camera/README.md

 The GameBoy Camera is a 4 bit greyscale camera made by Nintendo in 1998.
-Until recently, there were no easy ways to extract pictures from the camera.
-In October of 2015, the BitBoy was introduced, which “prints” images to an SD card.
-There is also a "WiFi Printer" linked below.
-Alternatively, a GameBoy cartridge reader can be used, which extracts the RAM file that contains the images.
+It has a resolution of 0.017 megapixels.
+Images can be manipulated with a variety of "magic" filters before they are captured.

 The GameBoy Camera gives you a different way of looking at the world…distilling it down to shapes and shading and showing the essence of the image.
 I hope you find this information useful.